abhishekarya1/myblog/content/post/2018-06-13-ethical-hacking.md

 Databases are everyehere.
 Databses store all kinds of information, the app information on your phone or your account information in the server, they even store files in cloud nowadays.
 So to hack those databses we have techniques like -

+**Remotely accessing** the databases.

-**Injection** - Injecting data into the database such that it accepts the wrong data as correct one,
+**Injection** - Injecting data into the database such that it accepts the wrong data as correct one, changing data in a databse by making it malfunction,

 **Brute Forcing** the passwords to a database - trying every possible password combination,

-**Mapping** the schema of the database remotely, and
+**Mapping** the schema of the database remotely,

 **Database Flooding** - Filling the databse with data until it malfunctions, and